Baltimore/Washington International Airport

+Baltimore/Washington International Thurgood Marshall Airport (IATA: BWI, ICAO: KBWI, FAA LID: BWI) – also known as Thurgood Marshall Airport, Baltimore/Washington International Airport, and simply as BWI Airport – is an international airport in Anne Arundel County, Maryland, located 9 mi south of downtown Baltimore and 30 miles northeast of Washington, D.C.

+BWI is one of three major airports that serve the Washington–Baltimore metropolitan area.
+Dulles International Airport (IAD), in Dulles, Virginia, and Ronald Reagan Washington National Airport (DCA), in Crystal City, Virginia, are the other two.

+The airport serves as one of 12 U.S.-based operating bases for Southwest Airlines.
+In 2023, BWI recorded 12,849,636 passenger enplanements, making it the busiest airport in the Baltimore-Washington metropolitan area, ranked at #23 in passenger enplanements in the U.S., followed by Ronald Reagan Washington National Airport (#24) and Washington/Dulles Int'l Airport (#26).

+In 2024, BWI ranked second in the Baltimore/Washington area with 27.06 million passengers served (slightly behind the 27.25 million passengers served at Washington/Dulles Int'l Airport), just missing the record set in 2019.

+In 2005, the airport was named in honor of Thurgood Marshall, a Baltimore native and the first African American to serve as a U.S. Supreme Court justice.

 History

-Early years
+20th century

-Planning for a new airport on 3200 acre to serve the Baltimore–Washington area began just before the end of World War II.
-In 1944, the Baltimore Aviation Commission announced its decision that the best location to build a new airport would be on a 2100 acre tract of land near Linthicum Heights.
+Planning for a new airport on 3200 acre to serve the Baltimore–Washington metropolitan area began in 1944, just prior to the end of World War II, when the Baltimore Aviation Commission announced its decision that the best location to build a new airport would be on a 2100 acre tract of land near Linthicum Heights, Maryland.
 The cost of building the airport was estimated at $9 million.

-The site was chosen because it was a 15-minute drive from downtown Baltimore; close to the Pennsylvania Railroad line, the Baltimore and Annapolis Railroad line and the proposed Baltimore–Washington Parkway; and visibility was generally good.
-An alternate site along Gov. Ritchie Highway at Furnace Branch was rejected by the United States War Department, and another possible site at Lipin's Corner was deemed too far from Baltimore.
+The site was chosen because it was a 15-minute drive from Downtown Baltimore, close to the Pennsylvania Railroad line, the Baltimore and Annapolis Railroad line, and the proposed Baltimore–Washington Parkway, and visibility at the site was generally good.
+An alternate site along Gov. Ritchie Highway at Furnace Branch was rejected by the United States Department of War, and another possible site at Lipin's Corner was deemed too far from Baltimore.
 The State Aviation Commission approved of the Linthicum Heights site in 1946.

 Much of the land was purchased from Friendship Methodist Church in 1946, and ground was broken on May 2, 1947.
 Friendship Methodist Church held its last service on Easter Sunday in 1948.
 Friendship Methodist Church was razed to make room for the new airport.
 In addition, several pieces of land were bought, and 170 bodies buried in a cemetery were moved.
 Baltimore–Fort Meade Road was moved to the west to make way for the airport's construction.